supposedly/wordledoodle/README.md

 Also, since Wordle's dictionary is relatively small, most of this is kind of overkill -- a few linear regex searches on it might be quick enough to handle basically everything above.
 I just wanted to leave things open for words longer than 5 letters or a way-larger dictionary.

-...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs can take up to two seconds to solve.
-I've mitigated that by caching the list of possible solves that you get for each combination of word + pattern of states, but that still fails if you draw a different pattern of Elsewheres on each row.
-(It still works well enough for now because the small size of the Wordle grid makes you pretty likely to draw repeated rows, but it'll start cracking on grids that are any larger.)
+...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs used to take up to two seconds to solve before I started caching the possible solves for each combination of word + pattern of states.
+Even the caching technique fails if you draw a different pattern of Elsewheres on each row, though.
+(It's more-or-less fine for now because the small size of the Wordle grid makes you pretty likely to draw repeated rows, but the cracks will start showing on grids that are any larger.)

 Caching the results of individual Wrong cells would also help, but I don't have any ideas as to how.
 I tried making it search letter-by-letter instead of range-by-range so it could be backed by the cache I use for individual letters' results, but that just